rovarghe/clj-yatf/README.md

 ### Basic Usage

-A test is defined with *defyat*, (for now, till I think of something more clever) the name is necessary, everything else is optional with sensible defaults.
+A test is defined with *defyat*, (for now, till I think of something clever) the name is necessary, everything else is optional with sensible defaults.

 ```
 (defyat define-user)